namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

+# Mini survey of some high level deep learning curiosities.

 # motivation
 I know more about Databricks for distributed computing.
 But there is also the Kubernetes world.
 Let’s read some more on that.